pwikapanel/illustrator-panel/README.md

 Current task:

-backing up artboards works
+* need to add the index to each rect, then make sure they're correctly attributed afterwards
-need to see if it will mess up the global undo for re-saving as .ai if there are hidden layers
+* backing up artboards works

-need to add the index to each rect, then make sure they're correctly attributed afterwards
+* need to see if it will mess up the global undo for re-saving as .ai if there are hidden layers

 * * * * *